HERC: Budget Impact Analysis

 Overview

-As a budget impact analysis is often used for resource allocation purposes, it takes a payer's perspective, and uses a short-term time horizon (often 1 to 5 years).
+As a budget impact analysis is often used for resource allocation purposes, it takes a payer's perspective and uses a short-term time horizon (often 1 to 5 years).
 A budget impact analysis does not use discounting.
 Results should be presented on an annual or quarterly basis, or in whatever increment of time that is relevant to the decision maker.

 The focus of a budget impact analysis is the direct costs of specific resources needed to put the intervention into effect, such as supplies, equipment, and staff.
-Because the budget impact analysis uses a short-term time horizon, and overhead costs are fixed in the short term, these overhead costs are ordinarily excluded in budget impact analyses.This distinguishes budget impact analysis from cost-effectiveness studies, which include overhead costs.
-This difference can be important, as overhead can account for a substantial part of the cost of operating a hospital or health care system.
+Because the budget impact analysis uses a short-term time horizon, and overhead costs are fixed in the short term.
+Typically costs that are fixed are excluded from the analysis (Wagner et al., 2020).
+This distinguishes budget impact analysis from cost-effectiveness studies, which typically all costs, assuming all of them are variable.
+This difference can be important, as some fixed costs, such as overhead, can account for a substantial part of the cost of operating a hospital or health care system.

 Similarities and differences between budget impact analyses and cost-effectiveness analyses